-If you want to use the Property Sheet method, see P.46 "NetWare 3.x - Advanced Settings" or P.52 "NetWare 4.x, 5 - Advanced Settings".
+If you want to use the Property Sheet method, see p.44 "NetWare 3.x - Advanced Settings" or p.50 "NetWare 4.x, 5/5.1 - Advanced Settings".

-- □ This section assumes that NetWare is functional and that the necessary environment for NetWare Print Services is available.
+- ☐ This section assumes that NetWare is functional and that the necessary environment for NetWare Print Services is available.

-- If you configure the Network Interface Board in a NetWare environment using the NIB Setup Tool, you should install the client software released from Novell in the following cases.
+- ☐ If you configure the Network Interface Board in a NetWare environment using the NIB Setup Tool, you should install the client software released from Novell in the following cases.

 - Windows 95/98/Me in NDS mode configuration

 - Windows NT 4.0 in NDS mode configuration

 - Windows NT 4.0 in Bindery mode configuration

 - Windows 2000 in NDS mode configuration

 - Windows 2000 in Bindery mode configuration

-Log on to the Netware file server or the NDS tree as an Admin or Admin equivalent.
+- 1 Log on to the Netware file server or the NDS tree as an Admin or Admin equivalent.

+- 2 Run the NIB Setup Tool.